iamsaurav-karki/Notes_maker_micronaut/README.md

 ---

 **Note:** The first startup may take a while as ScyllaDB initializes.
-The backend will auto-create the required table if it doesn't exist.
+The backend will auto-create the required table if it doesn't exist. # Final_Notes_maker_micronaut